sinpacchan/customer-churn-predictor/README.md

 Identify customers who are likely to leave so companies can take proactive retention actions.

-The project focuses on building a clean end-to-end ML workflow, from data exploration to preprocessing and modeling.
+The project focuses on building a clean end-to-end ML workflow, from data exploration to preprocessing and modelling.

 # 🧰 Tech stack
 Python